Espen Selvik

-Espen Selvik is a Norwegian conductor, composer, music reviewer in Bergens Tidende, writer, advisor of the Reksten Foundation and director of Gulatinget.
+Espen Selvik is a Norwegian musician, conductor, composer, music reviewer for Bergens Tidende, advisor of the Reksten Foundation and director of Guatinget.
 He is also honorary consul of the republic of Lithuania.
 Selvik has composed five symphonies and two oratorios.

-He composed and performed a special piece, for lur (a wooden shepherd's horn), choir and orchestra, marking the visit of Norway's Crown Prince Haakon to Orkney in April 2014.
-He played a lur originally given to Norway's King Olav V and donated by his son Harold V, to raise funds for a community centre on Orkney.
+He composed and performed a special piece for the lur (a wooden shepherd's horn), choir and orchestra, marking the visit of Norway's then–Crown Prince Haakon to Orkney in April 2014.
+He performed on a lur originally given to Norway's King Olav V and donated by his son Harold V to raise funds for a community centre on Orkney.